mattbierner/vscode-emojisense/README.md

 ## Features

-- Quickly insert emoji using the `:smile:` syntax supported by Github and many other sites.
+- Quickly insert emoji using the `:smile:` syntax supported by Github and many other sites
-- Insert emoji markup by typing `::`.
+- Insert emoji markup by typing `::`
-- Enable and control emoji completion settings per language.
+- Enable and control emoji completion settings per language

  [List of supported emoji][cheat]